 6. Finally, Israel was to “write them upon the posts of thy house, and on thy gates.”
 Plaques of Scripture were to be placed on the walls and doorways of the homes of godly people.

 For the Scripture to get a child’s heart (Deuteronomy 6:6), we must teach it, we must talk of it, and we must write it.
 In other words, what they see and hear will become a part of them.
 It takes external teaching to make an internal change.
 Scripture does something for a child that a parent cannot.
 Scripture is God breathed and is from God and can transform a child’s life.

-Eunice’s teaching of the Scriptures to Timothy played a part in his salvation, II Timothy 3:15.
+Eunice’s teaching Timothy of the Scriptures to Timothy played a part in his salvation II Timothy 3:15.
 We should use every opportunity to teach children the Bible.
-Encourage children while their young to memorize Scriptures, particularly the book of Proverbs.
+Encourage children while they’re young to memorize Scriptures, particularly the book of Proverbs.
 Proverbs is clearly written to young people (Proverbs 1:4).
 What you put in a boy will come out in the man.
 Timothy was a man of God because as a child he was taught the Word of God by his mother.
 All children have the same habit, and that is the tendency to copy (Proverbs 23:26).
 Be genuine in your love God for God and His Word, and your children will copy your actions.

-PRAYER: Lord, I thank you for our children.
+PRAYER: Lord I thank you for our children.
 We can trust You with their lives, and ask the strength of Your Holy Spirit to help us lead them to doing Your will.
-Each child was created on purpose with purpose.
+Each child was created on purpose, with purpose.
 We ask You to help us trust You more.
-Bless our hearts with great faith, daily steps of obedience, and lives full of evident trust in Your love.
+Bless our hearts with great faith, daily steps of obedience and lives full of evident trust in Your love.
 In Jesus name, Amen.

 If this post in any way, has blessed you,

 please share this website and its articles with others: